mah51/WormTracker/README.md

 ### How to use:

 1. Make sure image is in a web usable format (jpg, jpeg, png etc. (not TIFF)).
-Most websites can convert these, there are plenty of websites that can do this for you; or you can go into paint and save as png)
+Most websites can convert these, there are plenty of websites that can do this for you or you can go into paint and save as png; (you can screenshot the image, but may affect image quality when zoomed)
 2. Upload picture to some public web server, in my examples I send my pictures on a discord channel and copy the link and paste it into the image link text box on the website.

 <img src="/screenshots/2.png"  width="40%">